Sanctus-Fortis/wsr/Server Setup.md

 ## Starting The Server

 The first thing we'll need for the server is the actual server content which can be acquired from the oc4d github.
-However this will not include the modules which contain the actual educational content.
-We've been copying those from an already active server.

 First, copy the oc4d github repo to the home folder for your user on the Orange Pi.